 The International Dog Parkour Association offers five levels of official titling: Training, Novice, Intermediate, Expert, and Champion.
 Each level is increasingly difficult and has specific skills that must be mastered to earn the title, including:

-Creativity is important, because while the specific maneuvers required for each title are the same, each team’s execution of the skills will look different based on their unique environment.
+Creativity is important because while the specific maneuvers required for each title are the same, each team’s execution of the skills will look different based on their unique environment.
 A core goal of the sport that I really appreciate, beyond working on the dog’s balance and strength, is to find ways to engage with the physical world around you.
-I also appreciate that while children’s playgrounds provide a variety of interesting equipment to work on, they are discouraged as settings in an effort to foster being responsible neighbors and keep dogs away from areas explicitly deigned for kids.
+I also appreciate that while children’s playgrounds provide a variety of interesting equipment to work on, they are discouraged as settings in an effort to foster being responsible neighbors and keep dogs away from areas explicitly designed for kids.

 Parkour is the perfect sport for urban dogs who are already familiar with engaging with their environments.
 Even though I have been casually doing what I called urban agility with my own dogs for years — teaching them to walk the length of benches, weave through bike racks, balance on rocks and logs in the park, etc. — the organization of parkour as a sport has given me a whole new inspiration to work with my dogs.